 Trimming once every two weeks is typically a good baseline.

 To trim your hedgie’s nails, take a pair of nail clippers and take their little foot in your hand firmly but gently.

 Clip each nail.
-You can use any pet nail trimmers if you like, however it is recommended to get ones for small pets, like cats).
+You can use any pet nail trimmers if you like; however, it is recommended to get ones for small pets, like cats).

 Alternatively, you can use small human nail trimmers instead.

-Make sure not to cut into the quick (the dark part inside the nail).
+Ensure not to cut into the quick (the dark part inside the nail).
 You should be able to see it, as hedgehog’s nails are opaque.

 The nail should not bleed – if it does, it means that you cut into the quick.

-If your hedgehog is rambunctious or aggressive during nail trimming time, you may want to ask someone to hold it so that you can concentrate on carefully clipping his nails.
+If your hedgehog is rambunctious or aggressive during nail trimming time, you may want to ask someone to hold it so you can concentrate on carefully clipping his nails.

 Another technique is to cover their face with a small blanket.

 After clipping its nails or bathing it, reward it with a treat for a job well done.